binguimath/binguimath.github.io/readme.md

 I'm interested in the mathematical areas that are related to two-dimensional Conformal Field Theory, including:  Algebraic Quantum (Conformal) Field Theory, Vertex Operator Algebras, Subfactors and Von Neumann Algebras, Tensor Categories.

+I identify myself as half operator algebraist and half vertex algebraist.
+I'm especially interested in the interplay between the operator algebraic and the vertex algebraic approach to 2d conformal field theory (CFT).

 ## Publications and Preprints